Article · May 1, 2026

 The gate criteria

-The gate is the part that earns its place.
-The three layers I run on every phase:
+The gate earns its place.
+The layers I run on every phase:

 Layer 1: automated.
 Lint, typecheck, build, unit tests.
-This runs in 30 seconds to 2 minutes.
-Failing this is a hard stop; do not proceed to layer 2.
+Runs in 30 seconds to two minutes.
+Failing this is a hard stop; don’t proceed to layer 2.

 Layer 2: functional walkthrough.
 A 12 to 15 step manual test of the changed surface.
-For a form migration, the steps would be: open the form, type a valid name and email, save, verify the toast appears; open the form again, leave the name blank, blur, verify the error appears; resubmit with a server-side conflict, verify the error renders under the email field; etc. The walkthrough takes 5 to 10 minutes per phase.
+For a form migration: open the form, type a valid name and email, save, verify the toast appears; leave the name blank, blur, verify the error; resubmit with a server-side conflict, verify the error renders under the email field.
+The walkthrough takes five to ten minutes per phase.
 It catches the bugs that automated tests miss because nobody wrote a test for the case.

 Layer 3: regression check.
-Open three or four other parts of the app that should not be affected by the change.
-For the form migration, you would walk through an unrelated dashboard, an unrelated workflow, and a settings page, looking for any surprise that the change rippled through.
+Walk three or four other parts of the app that the change should not have touched.
+For a form migration: an unrelated dashboard, an unrelated workflow, a settings page.
 This is the “did we break anything we weren’t trying to touch” check.
+It takes five minutes and has caught ripple effects that layer 2 would have missed entirely.

-If all three layers pass, the phase is done.
-Commit, push, log, dispatch the next phase.
-If any layer fails, fix and re-run.
+If all layers pass, commit, push, log, dispatch the next phase.
+Any layer fails: fix and re-run.
 Do not move on.

 The temptation is to write each phase’s prompt right before dispatch.
-The problem with that is the gate often takes longer than the implementation, so the dispatcher (you) sits idle waiting for the AI tool to finish, then has to write the next prompt from a cold start.
+The problem is that the gate often takes longer than the implementation, so you sit idle waiting for Claude Code to finish, then write the next prompt cold.

-1. Spend the first hour of the migration drafting all the per-phase prompts in one sitting.
-Each one is a self-contained brief.
+1. Spend the first hour of the migration drafting all per-phase prompts in one sitting.
+Each is a self-contained brief.

 3. Dispatch phase 1, run the gate, log, dispatch phase 2 immediately.

-For a recent six-form migration, the upfront drafting took 90 minutes.
-Each phase took 25 to 40 minutes (15 minutes of AI implementation, 10 minutes of gate verification, 5 to 15 minutes of small fixes).
-The whole migration took 4 days.
-The big-bang version would have taken 1 day to write and a week to debug.
+On a recent six-form migration, the upfront drafting took 90 minutes.
+Each phase took 25 to 40 minutes (roughly 15 minutes of implementation, 10 minutes of gate, 5 to 15 minutes of small fixes).
+Total: four working days.
+The big-bang attempt would have been one day of writing followed by three to five days of fixing.

 The verification log pattern